sqlxpert/stay-stopped-aws-rds-aurora/README.md

 is reached, after which the event message goes to the dead letter queue.
 SQS maintains all the state that's needed.

-If the Lambda function receives the original event mesasage over and over, how is the state of the database tracked?
+If the Lambda function receives the original event mesasage again and again, how is the state of the database tracked?
 It isn't.
-One Lambda function does the same thing each time, until the database is stopped.
-This avoids a Step Function state machine.
+One Lambda function does the same thing each time, avoiding the need for a Step Function state machine.

 Each time the Lambda function is invoked, it tries to stop the database.
 Unlike a request to stop an EC2 compute instance, which succeeds even if the